-Abi Mason has been involved at the FOA since 2004, she started ballet at the age of 5 and has since then taken several forms of dance including ballet, jazz, tap, and lyrical, as well as being in several productions at the FOA.
-She has been Clara and the in The Nutcracker Ballet, she played Alice in Alice in Wonderland the Ballet, as well as roles in musical productions such as Annie, Lès Miserables, Mary Poppins, Anything Goes, White Christmas, and Mamma Mia.
+Abi has been involved at the FOA since 2004.
+She started ballet at the age of 5 and has since studied various forms of dance including ballet, jazz, tap, and lyrical.
+She has participated in several productions at the FOA as well.
+In addition to Clara in The Nutcracker Ballet and Alice in Alice in Wonderland the Ballet, she has also portrayed roles in musical productions such as Annie, Lès Miserables, Mary Poppins, Anything Goes, White Christmas, and Mamma Mia.
 She served as choreographer and Assistant Director for A Christmas Story (2018) and The Nutcracker Ballet (2019).
 She has also worked as a choreographer/teacher, costumer, and stage manager for the Young Artist Theatre summer camps over the past few years.

 Amber Ferguson; Tap, Jazz

 David Mason; Art

 David Mason is a native of Northeast Arkansas.
 He has been drawing, painting, experimenting with photography, or dabbling with clay for most of his life.
 He graduated from Williams Baptist College with a degree in Art Education in 1998.
 He has been teaching students of all ages how to unleash their inner artists ever since.
 He’s been married to his lovely wife for almost as long as he’s been teaching and stays busy with three active boys.